 Your skin and incision line will feel very tight that may make it hard for you to move.

 What to Expect Visually

 The first thing you will see is the garment.
 You will be wearing a compression garment to the site.

 - All brachioplasties will have an arm garment.

 - Thigh lifts will have a garment that extends from the abdomen to below the knee.

 You will have red/pink drainage for the first 1-2 days post-operatively.
-It looks like blood, but it is just blood tinged.
+It looks like blood, but it is just blood tinged fluid.
 This comes from the fluid used prior to suctioning.

-Directly beneath your garment you will see foam padding and chux pads that is placed there to help with swelling and drainage.
+Directly beneath your garment you will see foam padding and chux pads that are placed there to help with swelling and drainage.